 Which Hair Removal Wax Is Best For Beginners?

+Nova's Hard Waxis best for beginners because of the formula’s professional qualities.
+Nova’s hard wax can be used for all-over body waxing, meaning that beginners don’t have to spend extra time learning about what type of wax to use where.
 With a consistent and easy meltdown, Nova’s hard wax also reduces the potential for burning skin upon application.
 When learning towax at home, a process of trial and error is inevitable.
 Not having to worry about your wax overheating and burning your skin can ease your mind.

+Nova’s hard wax is also the best forwaxing at home because it was created with the user experience in mind.
+It spreads seamlessly, making the process of waxing as a beginner less daunting.
 It adheres to the hair easily, making pulling large strips and being time efficient easy.
 Lastly, both the hard wax tablets and hard wax beads s have clean ingredients, reducing the risk of irritation even for the most sensitive skin.

+Overall, Nova's hard wax is easy to use, excellent quality, and simple to store if you’re running low on at-home space.
 Both forms of hard wax do not require any strips, but other supplies are necessary.
 Luckily, Nova carries full starter wax kits perfect for beginners learning to wax at home.

 In addition to the wax warmer, it contains a 500g box of Nova's hard wax tablets, 100 of the 4.5 inch wooden wax applicators, and the Pre & Post Care Bundle.

 Nova's Pre & Post-Care Bundle is made for all skin types, including sensitive skin.
 It includes acleansing gel to cleanse and prep, ahydrating and smoothing lotion for post-care, and aDual-Action Oil that can be used for both pre and post-care to nourish and hydrate dry skin.

 Upgrading can make a world of difference when it comes to time spent waxing.